goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 ## 4. Displaying Content with Functional Components

 - A component is a _Function_ or _Class_ that produces HTML to show the user using JSX and handles feedback from the user using Event Handlers.

+## 5. What is JSX?

+- It is a special dialect of JS (it is not HTML!)
+- Browsers do not understand JSX code.
+We write JSX then run tools to turn it into normal JS
+- Very similar in form and function to HTML with a couple differences.